-1. The master initiates data transfer by establishing a start condition, defined as a high-to-low transition on the serial data-line SDA, while the serial clock-line SCL remains high.
+1. The master initiates data transfer by establishing a start condition, defined as a high-to-low transition on the serial data-line SDA while the serial clock-line SCL remains high.
 This indicates that a data stream follows.
-All slave peripherals connected to the serial bus respond to the start condition and shift in the next 8 bits, consisting of a 7-bit slave address (MSB first) plus a R/\overline{W} bit.
+All slave peripherals connected to the serial bus respond to the start condition and shift in the next eight bits, consisting of a 7-bit slave address (MSB first) plus an R/W bit.
 This bit determines the direction of the data transfer, that is, whether data is written to or read from the slave device (0 = write, 1 = read).